elony314/academic-personal-website/content/publication/lee-follow-2020/index.md

 publishDate: '2020-12-15T06:38:21.253535Z'
 publication_types:
 - '1'
 abstract: Learning from demonstrations is a useful way to transfer a skill from one agent to another.
-While most imitation learning methods aim to mimic an expert skill by following the demonstration step-by...
+While most imitation learning methods aim to mimic an expert skill by following the demonstration step-by-step, imitating every step in the demonstration often becomes infeasible when the learner and its environment are different from the demonstration.
+In this paper, we propose a method that can imitate a demonstration composed solely of observations, which may not be reproducible with the current agent.
+Our method, dubbed selective imitation learning from observations (SILO), selects reachable states in the demonstration and learns how to reach the selected states.
+Our experiments on both simulated and real robot environments show that our method reliably performs a new task by following a demonstration.
+Videos and code are available at [this https URL](https://clvrai.com/silo).
 publication: '*Conference on Robot Learning (CoRL)*'
 url_pdf: http://proceedings.mlr.press/v100/lee20a.html
 ---